Alberta Numbered Highway Network

-The Alberta Provincial Highway Network consists of all the roads, bridges and interchanges in Alberta that are maintained by the Ministry of Transportation and Economic Corridors (TEC).
-This network includes over 64,000 lane kilometres of roads (equivalent to 31,400 kilometres), and over 4,800 bridges and interchanges.
-The longest highway in the network is Highway 2 with a total length of 1273 km.
-Over 58,000 lane kilometres (equivalent to 28,400 kilometres) of the roads in the network are paved, with the remaining being unpaved.
-Outside this network, the total length of the road infrastructure in Alberta totals over 473,000 kilometres of single-lane equivalent roads.
+The Alberta Numbered Highway Network is the provincial highway network of Alberta, Canada, consisting of all the roads, bridges, and interchanges that are managed and maintained by the Ministry of Transportation and Economic Corridors (TEC), a department within the Government of Alberta.
+The network is extensive and one of the largest highway networks in Canada, with over 64,000 lane kilometres of roads (equivalent to 31,400 km) and over 4,900 bridges and interchanges making up the network.
+Additionally, around 58,000 lane kilometres (equivalent to 28,400 km) of the roads in the network are paved, while the remaining roads are unpaved.
+The longest highway in the network is Highway 2 with a total length of 1273 km, while the shortest is a segment of Highway 3A allowing access to West Lethbridge, at a length of 0.65 km.